 December 1994 Happenings

 After much agonizing over whether to go back and finish residency training or to stay out and pay off school loans, we received crystal clear direction from God, via the Army, and Doug will be returning to Parkland’s anesthesia program in January.
+It was either that or spending the next eight years in Bosnia!
 Having been responsible for treating as many as 66 patients a day at the clinic, he is really looking forward to working with just one at a time again!
 Meanwhile, we have this one, last, “call-free” month of December to enjoy together, which we plan to do to the fullest!
 We hope each of you will savor the season as well.
 May God grant you all a joyous and meaningful Christmastide!

 Doug, Jennifer, Jonathan, Bethany, David, and Samuel